MEV in Binance Builder: Our Measurement

-\textbf{Why start in May 2025?} Before this month, most arbitrage on BSC was executed by independent searchers, while builders mainly acted as intermediaries, taking a share of submitted bundles.
-From May onwards, we observed for the first time that builders themselves began deploying large-scale arbitrage contracts, directly capturing opportunities that previously belonged to searchers.
-We do not claim that this is the absolute starting point of such activity, nor that our dataset is fully exhaustive, but it represents the largest observable deployment of builder-operated arbitrage to date.
-Our observation is consistent with community reports~\cite{everything,bnbdiscuss1,bnbdiscuss2}.
+\textbf{Why do the builder traces begin in May 2025?} Before late May~2025, most observed arbitrage on BSC was still executed by independent searchers, while builders mainly acted as intermediaries and took a share of submitted bundles.
+From late May onward, we observe for the first time that builders themselves deploy large-scale arbitrage contracts and directly capture opportunities that previously belonged to searchers.
+We do not claim that this is the absolute starting point of such activity, nor that our dataset is fully exhaustive, but it is the earliest large-scale builder-operated deployment that we can verify on-chain.
+This timing is also consistent with community reports~\cite{everything,bnbdiscuss1,bnbdiscuss2}.